irebernardidev/Pop_Quiz_MP2/README.md

 - ### Typography

-The typography pairing used on the site are
+• Primary Font: Roboto - The Roboto font is used for all text on the website.
+This font has been chosen for its readability and modern look.

-A backup of Sans-Serif had been applied in case of import failure.
+• Secondary Font: Font Awesome - Font Awesome icons are used throughout the website to enhance the user interface.

 - ### Imagery
 The Quiz Pro Quo website primarily relies on a text-based interface to create a distraction-free quiz environment.
 However, some key images and icons are used: